 Schools’ continuing refusals to make academic content accessible to screen reader users is difficult to understand.
 Schools (K-12 and colleges) have the legal obligation to make content accessible to screen reader users.
 This obligation exists under section 504 of the Rehabilitation Act and under the ADA (Americans with Disabilities Act).
 In other words, these legal obligations are not at all contingent upon the presence or absence of a student’s IEP.

-Below, I set forth some quotations from U.S. Depart of Education DCLs and related FAQ (Frequently Asked Questions) documents issued in June 2010, and in May, 2011.
-As you will note, even the most-recent document as issued almost four years ago.
+Below, I set forth some quotations from U.S. Department of Education DCLs (Dear Colleague Letters) and related FAQ (Frequently Asked Questions) documents issued in June 2010, and May, 2011.
+As you will note, even the most recent document was issued almost a decade ago.
 There is absolutely NO reason why schools did not have accessible software in place in January of 2020.
 Given the move to distance and hybrid instructional models, there is even less reason why so many continue to fail to meet their legal obligations to make academic content and other learning management tools accessible to screen reader users.

 Thoughtful and responsible school officials in school districts that use inaccessible technology do not wish to continue violating the law and harming their students.
 They simply do not understand the devastating impact of these inaccessible technologies on their students.

 BEAR welcomes the opportunity to work with these school officials to bring their schools into compliance with the law and to provide their blind/low vision students access to their education.
 Please do not hesitate to contact us.